developer-onizuka/ARC310/README.md

 ```

 # 2. i915 driver
 You don't need any installation if you use Ubuntu 23.04.
-So as you can see my Vagrantfile in this repo, I use the "generic/ubuntu2304".<br>
-See also below:
+So as you can see my Vagrantfile in this repo, I use the "generic/ubuntu2304".
+See also below: <br>
 >https://www.intel.com/content/www/us/en/products/sku/227958/intel-arc-a310-graphics/downloads.html

 # 3. Pull intel-extension-for-tensorflow (itex) for GPU